Nettie Palmer: Legacy

-Vance and Nettie were remembered by those who knew them for their great compassion and generosity.
-They were instrumental in the recognition of Australian literature as a subject worthy of serious study and teaching in the academy.
-Nettie was active in the Goethe Institute in Melbourne.
+Last years and death

 Vance and Nettie's last years were clouded by their own ill health and by worry about their daughter Aileen, who suffered a mental breakdown in 1948 and became an alcoholic.
 Aileen was an established poet in her own right and wrote extensively on the Spanish Civil War.
 Nettie died in 1964, universally mourned by Australian writers and readers.

+Palmer awards

 The Victorian Premier's Literary Award for fiction is named the Vance Palmer Prize, while the prize for non-fiction is the Nettie Palmer Prize (until 2010 when under the stewardship of the Wheeler Centre they were renamed as Victorian Premier's Prizes).
+She was inducted onto the Victorian Honour Roll of Women in 2001.
 In 2018, Nettie was inducted into the Hall of Fame for the Melbourne Press Club in recognition of her elegant prose.